inesmcm26/captcha-solver/Captchas_Solver/README.md

 <h3> Image processing </h3>

 Given the simplicity of the captcha images, the processing is done by extracting each digit the captcha and then train a CNN to identify each digit individualy

+<h3> How to run it </h3>
+1. Run the 'captcha_preprocessing.ipynb' file.
+Doing this will create two new folders with the extacted digits from both simple and harder captacha;
+2. Run the 'captchas_solver.ipynb' file to see simple captchas being solved;
+3. Run the 'harder_captchas_solver.ipynb' file to see a model solving harder captchas and then the same model updated using transfer learning solving the simple captchas.